Mediavine Review (Should You Make the Switch?)

 How is Mediavine Able to Achieve More Revenue?

-First of all, with Mediavine you will get more ads than with, let’s say, AdSense.
-And more ads, usually, means more revenue.
+First of all, with Mediavine, you will get more ads than with, let’s say, AdSense.
+And more ads usually leads to more revenue.

-But Mediavine also uses asynchronous and lazy-loading technology to display ads which improve page speed and increase overall viewability, and that leads to more revenue for you as a publisher.
+But Mediavine also uses asynchronous and lazy-loading technology to display ads which improves page speed and increases overall viewability, and that leads to more revenue for you as a publisher.

 • Asynchronous loading: